Trisophic-Union/Core-Documents/Constitution/Constitution.md

 - Request reports from media delegation
 - Initiate investigations into media misconduct
 - Issue public communications guidelines
-- Any channel or instituion falling under direct union control shall be part of the Mediatorium.
-This Power can be delegated to the Cooperation Office, but ultimately remainds under Mediatorium Control.
+- Any channel or institution falling under direct union control shall be part of the Mediatorium.
+This Power can be delegated to the Cooperation Office, but ultimately remains under Mediatorium Control.

-- All union communications must go through the mediatorium first, this can be defined by the mediatorium in any way needed to conform to Trigonocracy.
+- All union communications must go through the Mediatorium first, this can be defined by the Mediatorium in any way needed to conform to Trigonocracy.

 ##### Duties
 These Duties are meant to be delegated to the cooperation office

 - Must create reports on internal union operations and politics.
   - When an item is introduced or passed, the Mediatorium must create a report
-  - This can be delegated to the cooperation office if requried.
+  - This can be delegated to the cooperation office if required.
   - Must also keep track of union meetings in the legislative
     - For clarification its only tracking
     - The custodium does the enforcing
 - Follow the "Prohibition of war propaganda" rules
-- Any channel or instituion under direct union control must follow the "Prohibition of war propaganda" rules.
+- Any channel or institution under direct union control must follow the "Prohibition of war propaganda" rules.
 Failure to do so will result in intervention by the custodium.

 ##### Rules
 1. Anonymous Actions
-All actions taken by the penicium are anonmimized to avoid deliberate targeting of an individual for financial gain, political gain, and corruption prevention.
+All actions taken by the Penicium are anonymized to avoid deliberate targeting of an individual for financial gain, political gain, and corruption prevention.
 2. Everything must comply with "Prohibition of war propaganda" rules.
 Else, the custodium is allowed to intervene and remove any member from office if they are to be violating the rules.

 #### Media Delegation